jowitawalczuk/register-panel-swing/README.md

 # Registration Panel in Swing

->Application with taken straight from 2009 GUI that enables saving entered by user data from excel spreadsheet.
+>Application with taken straight from 2009 GUI that enables saving entered by user data to the excel spreadsheet.

 ## Table of Contents
 * [Funcionality](#funcionality)